NickLiffen/ghas-enablement/README.md

 ## Context

 The primary motivator for this utility is CodeQL.
 It is incredibly time-consuming to enable CodeQL across multiple repositories.
-Additionally, no API allows write access into the `.github/workflow/*` directory.
-So this means teams have to write various scripts with variating results.
+Additionally, no API allows write access to the `.github/workflow/` directory.
+So this means teams have to write various scripts with varying results.
 This tool provides a tried and proven way of doing that.

 Secret Scanning & Dependabot is also hard to enable if you only want to enable it on specific repositories versus everything.
 This tool allows you to do that easily.